DeSciL/DotnetMturk/README.md

 ## Changes

 We have made some minor modification for practical reasons.
-Compare master and vanilla branchs for [https://github.com/DeSciL/DotnetMturk/compare/vanilla...master](details on changes).
+Compare master and vanilla branchs for [details on changes](https://github.com/DeSciL/DotnetMturk/compare/vanilla...master).

 - Merged code into single assembly.
 Moved Amazon.WebServices.MechanicalTurk.Domain to Amazon.WebServices.MechanicalTurk, namespace logic stays intact.
 - Dropped documentation and outdated tests.